vnlvi2k3/vnlvi2k3.github.io/_pages/about.md

   </a>
 </div>

-I am an aspiring Ph.D. researcher in **Medical AI** and **Computer Vision**, currently serving as a Research Assistant at **Carnegie Mellon University (Xu Lab)** and **Northwestern University (MHI Lab)**, where I work at the intersection of mathematically grounded modeling and clinically meaningful applications.
+I am an aspiring Ph.D. researcher in **Medical AI** and **Computer Vision**.
+I am currently a Research Intern at **Carnegie Mellon University (Xu Lab)** and **Northwestern University (Machine and Hybrid Intelligence Lab)**. where I work at the intersection of mathematically grounded modeling and clinically meaningful applications.
 I hold a B.E. in Computer Engineering from **Ho Chi Minh City University of Technology**, where I graduated as the **valedictorian** in the department with a **GPA of 9.27/10.0**.
-I am fortunate to be advised by Prof. Min Xu, Dr. Xingjian Li, and Prof. Ulas Bagci, whose mentorship has shaped my interest in rigorous, impact-driven research.
+I am fortunate to be advised by Prof. Min Xu, Dr. Xingjian Li, and Prof. Ulas Bagci, whose mentorship has shaped my research interests and academic direction.

 ---

 ## Research Focus

-My research philosophy centers on **mathematically grounded modeling** and **foundation-model-driven designs**.
-I am particularly interested in tackling **learning with imperfect annotations** (semi/unsupervised learning) to bridge the gap between advanced vision models and clinical reality.
+My research interests lie in developing **AI-powered medical solutions**, with a focus on mathematically grounded modeling and foundation-model-driven designs.
+I have extensive experience in **learning with imperfect biomedical data**, particularly in semi/unsupervised learning, transfer learning, and deep multimodal learning under domain discrepancy and low-quality labeling scenarios.

 <!-- The three interconnected pillars of my research are: